No meetings are currently scheduled.

 NOTICE: Effective May 1st, 2023, the statute establishing the Georgia Occupational Regulation Review Council (GORRC) has been repealed pursuant to House Bill 76.
 Therefore, GORRC has ceased all activity.
 Past recommendations and other related documents can still be accessed on this page.

-The Georgia Occupational Regulation Review Council (GORRC) was statutorily established in 1986 to review all legislation that proposes to license or certify occupations and professions that are currently unregulated.
+The Georgia Occupational Regulation Review Council (GORRC) was statutorily established in 1986 to ensure that no programs of licensure and certification are imposed on any profession or business unless required for the safety and well-being of the citizens of this state.
 A detailed breakdown of the review process can be looked up here under Chapter 1A of Title 43.
 OPB’s Director (or an appointed designee) serves as the chairperson of GORRC, and presides over nine members, seven of which are from the following agencies:

 - Department of Agriculture